 How to watch March Madness on Paramount Plus

-March Madness is here and college basketball fans are ready to hunker down and watch as many games as possible to cheer on their teams, see how their brackets hold up and what Cinderella teams emerge from this year's field.
+March Madness is here and college basketball fans are ready to hunker down and watch as many games as possible to cheer on their teams, see how their brackets hold up and find out what Cinderella teams emerge from this year's field.

 While March Madness airs on multiple TV networks and has a couple of online viewing options, one of the main ones is Paramount Plus.
 The streaming service, which helps differentiate itself from other services with its lineup of live sports, should be on your radar for ways to watch March Madness, but it is not a one-stop shop.